frctl/fractal-docs/docs/guide/project-settings.md

 By convention, project configuration and setup information should be kept in file called `fractal.js` that lives in the **root of your project directory**.

-If you are using the Fractal ~@TODOLINK CLI tool~ this file will need to exist (and be set up correctly) before you can run commands on your project.
+If you are using the Fractal [CLI tool](./cli) this file will need to exist (and be set up correctly) before you can run commands on your project.

 ::: tip A note on paths
 When setting paths to directories in your Fractal configuration, it's possible to specify them relative to the root of your project directory - i.e. `src/components`.
 However it's recommended that you instead make use of Node's [`\__dirname`](https://nodejs.org/docs/latest/api/globals.html#globals_dirname) global to generate full absolute paths that look like: